Mission & History

-The mission of Harmonia is to present quality a cappella choral literature in a way that is accessible to all audiences.
+The mission of Harmonia is to present quality choral literature, primarily a cappella, in a way that is accessible to all audiences.
 Our goal is to ignite an interest in familiar and unfamiliar choral works from a broad spectrum of styles and time periods.
 Each presentation should be an emotional, exciting, educational, and inspirational experience for the singers and the audience.
 We present four major concert series annually, not including special outreach engagements.
 Another major component of our mission is education outreach and collaboration with young singers through workshops and concerts.

 In March 2015, Harmonia was proud to perform as part of A Cappella NEXT! at Carnegie Hall with the Elora Festival Singers and Le Choeur de Chambre du Quebec.